1931 Cardiganshire County Council election

-The thirteenth election to Cardiganshire County Council took place in March 1931.
+The fourteenth election to Cardiganshire County Council took place in March 1931.
 It was preceded by the 1928 election and followed by the 1934 election.

 Candidates

-32 of the 50 councillors were returned unopposed with a further three sets being won unopposed by new candidates.
+32 of the 50 councillors were returned unopposed with a further three seats being won unopposed by new candidates.
 This resulted in fifteen contests, five more than three years previously Political affiliations did not feature in the election.

 Among the retiring members, Henry Bonsall stood down at Llanbadarn Fawr.
 He first represented Bow Street from 1892 until 1904 and subsequently serving as member for Llanbadarn for nearly twenty years.

 Retiring aldermen

 Eight aldermen retired, but only Meredith Gwarnant Williams (Llanwenog) stood as a candidate in the election.